Peptide Reconstitution Calculator

 - Educational and informational purposes only.
 This calculator is a mathematical tool.
 It is not medical advice, pharmaceutical guidance, or clinical instruction.

 - No dosage recommendations.
-The "Desired Dose" field is a mathematical input representing a mass in milligrams.
+The "Desired Amount" field is a mathematical input representing a mass in milligrams or micrograms.
 This calculator does not recommend, suggest, or endorse any specific amount of any compound for any use.

 - No endorsement of any compound or product.
 We do not promote, recommend, or endorse the purchase, use, or administration of any substance, compound, or product.

 - Arithmetic only.
-This tool performs two divisions: mass ÷ volume, and mass ÷ concentration.
+This tool performs divisions and multiplications: mass ÷ volume, mass ÷ concentration, and mL × 100 for syringe units.
 It has no knowledge of the specific substance being calculated.

 - We do not sell or distribute any compounds.
 This website is a calculator resource only.